Center of Excellence in Specialized Anesthesia - Orthopedic Surgery

 Surgeon Annual Fee: $650 USD

-- Annual participation fees are billed one year after applicants achieve provisional status and each year thereafter.
+- Annual participation fees will be billed one year after applicants achieve Provisional Status and each year thereafter.

 Fees are subject to change without notice and are not refundable.
-Payment of required fees does not guarantee that you will achieve designation.
+Payment of required fees does not guarantee accreditation.